← Back to 後漢書

 []

-Note: *Taishang* denotes Emperor Ming (Liu Zhuang).
-Classic phrase: the highest ruler plants virtue.
+Note: Taishang denotes Emperor Ming (Liu Zhuang).
+Classic phrase: "the highest ruler plants virtue."
 Heaven's virtue is broad, bright, and all-encompassing.
-The *Zhou yi* says he then occupies the station of Heaven's virtue.
-The *Shang shu* recalls how Tang and Yu modeled antiquity with a hundred posts, while Xia and Shang doubled them yet kept good rule.'" *Xian* means to take as pattern. *Liao* means an official post.
+The Changes says: 'Then he occupies the position of Heaven's virtue.'
+The Shang shu recalls how Tang and Yu modeled antiquity with a hundred posts, while Xia and Shang doubled them yet kept good rule.'"
+Xian means to take as pattern.
+Liao means an official post.
 The point is that the court patterned its bureaucracy on the three sage dynasties.

 59